learning-dev/term-assignment/README.md

 **UDP** is a communication protocol used across the Internet for especially **time-sensitive transmissions such as video playback or DNS lookups.**

+## Web server

+Web sever can be reffered to both software or hardware that satisfies the criteria of (serve clients) World Wide web client requests.

+## Static server
+A static web server, consists of a computer (hardware) with an HTTP server(software) that sends its hosted files **as-is** to the web browser.

+## Application server

+A static server with some extra software.
+Application server updates the hosted files before sending them over to the browser.